deepal-emipro/prd_shipstation_user_guide/docs/index.md

 Navigate to ShipStation / Configuration / Shipping Instance and click on the Create button to create the new instance.
 All the other instances that were configured earlier will be visible in this section.
 You can modify it if required.

 ![Instance](https://www.emiprotechnologies.com/website/image/ir.attachment/33313_fad4fd4/datas)

+> **This feature is supported when a customer is using the Shipstation brand tracking page feature.**